BruceEckel/bruceeckel.github.io/index.md

 title: Techtonic
 ---

-Ideas about the future.
+What does the future hold?
+I have some thoughts.
 Mostly programming.